binpash/fractal/INSTRUCTIONS.md

 # Artifact Available (~5mins)
 Confirm Fractal is publicly available on GitHub.
 Below are some relevant links:

-1. Fractal is openly hosted on GitHub ([repo](https://github.com/binpash/fractal/)), including [benchmarks](https://github.com/binpash/fractal/evaluation) and [evaluation scripts](https://github.com/binpash/fractal/evaluation).
+1. Fractal is openly hosted on GitHub ([repo](https://github.com/binpash/fractal/)), including [benchmarks](https://github.com/binpash/fractal/tree/main/evaluation) and [evaluation scripts](https://github.com/binpash/fractal/tree/main/evaluation).
 2. The Fractal repo is also permanently hosted on [Zenodo](https://zenodo.org/records/16429870), as an additional level of archival assurannce.
 3. All data used in these experiments are publicly available (see URLS in [this README's Appendix](#appendix-input-locations)), as part of the Koala benchmark suite ([Usenix ATC'25 paper](https://www.usenix.org/system/files/atc25-lamprou.pdf), [website](https://kben.sh/, [full inputs](https://github.com/kbensh/koala/blob/main/INSTRUCTIONS.md#inputs)).
 4. Fractal's command annotations conform to the ones from [PaSh](https://github.com/binpash/annotations), another MIT-licensed open-source software.
-5. We have a publicly-accessible discord Server ([Invite](http://join.binpa.sh/)) for troubleshooting and feedback.

 We note that Fractal is [MIT-licensed open-source software](./LICENSE.md), part of the PaSh projecct and hosted by the [Linux Foundation](https://www.linuxfoundation.org/press/press-release/linux-foundation-to-host-the-pash-project-accelerating-shell-scripting-with-automated-parallelization-for-industrial-use-cases).